FrederikTobner/JANUS/book/src/chapter-03-boot-process/booting-up.md

 We have a bootable ISO image containing our kernel and GRUB.
 Now it's time to actually boot it and prove everything works.

-## Testing in QEMU

 Time for the moment of truth.
-Boot the ISO:
+Boot the ISO in QEMU:

 ```bash
 ninja -C build run
 ```

-QEMU should open with... a blank screen.
-Just black.
-Nothing.
+QEMU should open with and tell us it is booting TinyOS.
+After that there will be no other visible output—just a black screen.

 **Don't panic.
 This is success.**

-[!side]
-Every OS developer's first kernel: a beautifully crafted black rectangle.
-Embrace it!
-[/!side]

 I know, I know—a black screen doesn't *feel* like success.
-But think about what's actually happening behind that void:
+But think about what should now have happened behind that void:

 1. GRUB boots and scans the first 32KB of your kernel
 2. Finds the Multiboot2 magic number (0xe85250d6)